Failure to Diagnose or Treat Placental Abruption

 Doctors and nurses must always be prepared to deal with placental abruption.
 Because it is such a sensitive matter, doctors should constantly examine expectant mother to look for symptoms that may indicate the placenta has detached from the uterus.

-Common symptoms of placenta abruption include:
+Common symptoms of placental abruption include:

 - Vaginal bleeding